 Vondráčková Pavlína

-She gained her first experience in teaching Czech to foreigners at the Language and Professional Training Institute of Charles University’s branch in Liberec.
+She gained her first experience in teaching Czech to foreigners at the Institute for Language and Preparatory Studies of Charles University’s branch in Liberec.
 Her desire to travel and gain work experience took her all the way to China, where she worked at the Shanghai International Studies University.
-The whole of Asia has grown close to her heart, and she enjoys returning there.
+She has grown fond of Asia and she enjoys returning there.
 She focuses on the methodology of teaching Czech to Asian students in her dissertation.
 At the summer school, she primarily teaches beginners using a playful and entertaining approach to make students fall in love with the Czech language.
 She never leaves home without a good mood.
 She is friendly, empathetic, and creative.

 Zasina Adrian